Amazon SageMaker Model Monitor: A System for Real-Time Insights into Deployed Machine Learning Models: Introduction

 \section{Introduction}

 Machine learning (ML) models are becoming more common and playing critical roles in businesses worldwide.
 However, over time, their performance can degrade due to unexpected or unintended changes in the data collection process, or due to changing real-world conditions causing the training data, and therefore the model, to become stale \cite{sculley2015hidden}.
 Models need to be monitored to ensure that they continue to meet predictive quality requirements; this monitoring is a vital part of the MLOps lifecycle (i.e, the set of practices for deploying and maintaining ML models in production reliably and efficiently).
 While retraining models too frequently can be expensive, not retraining often enough can result in sub-optimal predictions.
-Continuous monitoring of production models can be used to identify the right time and frequency to retrain the model, and more broadly address the following key challenges:\\ { \em Data drift}: Data distribution in the real world is rarely static.
-The quality of the model predictions may gradually degrade over time as a result of a drift in the production data distribution, compared to the training data distribution~\cite{breck2019data}.\\ { \em Changes in the environment and relationships between variables}: Relationships between input and target variables can evolve over time due to changes in the environment.
+Continuous monitoring of production models can be used to identify the right time and frequency to retrain the model, and more broadly address the following key challenges:\\

+{ \em Data drift}: Data distribution in the real world is rarely static.
+The quality of the model predictions may gradually degrade over time as a result of a drift in the production data distribution, compared to the training data distribution~\cite{breck2019data}.\\

+{ \em Changes in the environment and relationships between variables}: Relationships between input and target variables can evolve over time due to changes in the environment.
 This phenomenon, known as concept drift~\cite{gama2014survey, tsymbal2004problem}, can lead to suboptimal model performance.
-For instance, the dependence of the target variable on features changes rapidly in adaptive and adversarial settings such as when monitoring for fraud, spam, and phishing: this necessitates frequent feature engineering and model retraining.\\ { \em Operational changes}: Sometimes there can be operational changes in the data pipeline (e.g., switching feature units from feet to inches) that can lead to model generating erroneous outputs.
-In contrast to traditional software or application monitoring, operational issues with ML models can often go unnoticed.
-Building an effective monitoring system is challenging as it requires solving two different tasks: (i) building tools to store prediction-related data securely, and at scale, which requires expertise in distributed systems, software engineering, and storage systems; (ii) implementing various statistical techniques to analyze this data and to evaluate the quality of the model, which requires expertise in data science and statistics.
-Data scientists and ML engineers often lack expertise in (i), (ii), or both, or do not have the resources to build a monitoring system at scale.
+For instance, the dependence of the target variable on features changes rapidly in adaptive and adversarial settings such as when monitoring for fraud, spam, and phishing: this necessitates frequent feature engineering and model retraining.\\